kwdChan/pyscratch/docs/v1.0/corresponding-scratch-functionalities/adding-animated-sprites/index.md

 ---
-title: Assets Proceessing Functions
+title: Adding a Sprite
+parent: Corresponding Scratch Functionalities
-nav_order: 5
+nav_order: 3
 ---
-TODO: link to reference manual

 ## Adding a sprite to the scene
 **Basic shapes**